SMTG-Bham/doped/docs/Dev_ToDo.md

 - Automate `pydefect` shallow defect analysis?
 At least have notebook showing how to manually do this (Adair's done before?).
   - Should tag parsed defects with `is_shallow` (or similar), and then omit these from plotting/analysis (and note this behaviour in examples/docs)
-- Change formation energy plotting and tabulation to `DefectPhaseDiagram` methods rather than standalone functions – with `pymatgen` update what's the new architecture?
 - Better automatic defect formation energy plot colour handling (auto-change colormap based on number of defects, set similar colours for similar defects (types and inequivalent sites)) – and more customisable?
   - `aide` labelling of defect species in formation energy plots?
 See `labellines` package for this (as used in `pymatgen-analysis-defects` chempots plotting)
   - Ordering of defects plotted (and thus in the legend) should be physically relevant (whether by energy, or defect type etc.)